 Objectives: This study explores the historical background of bridge construction in Nepal, presents the current status of bridges, and examines their impact on economic development.
-Additionally, it provides recommendations to support implementation agencies in addressing the challenges faced in bridge construction and proposes potential solutions
+Additionally, it provides recommendations to support implementation agencies in addressing the challenges faced in bridge construction and proposes potential solutions.

-Methods: The study is based on a review of government documents, peer-reviewed articles, and primary data from bridge construction projects to provide insights into the history, current status, and role of bridges in enhancing connectivity and economic growth.
+Material and Methods: The study is based on a review of government documents, peer-reviewed articles, and primary data from bridge construction projects to provide insights into the history, current status, and role of bridges in enhancing connectivity and economic growth.

 Results: The construction of bridges alongside roads and trails in Nepal has substantially contributed to economic development and increased mobility, facilitating the smooth movement of people and goods across the country.
 This study provides a detailed account of the chronological development of bridges in Nepal and the subsequent economic growth enabled by improved mobility.
 It also addresses the improvements still required.
-To date, 1,656 bridges have been constructed on national highways, 435 on provincial roads, and 402 by the Department of Roads, Provincial Governments, and Local bodies on national highways, provincial roads, and local roads, respectively.
+To date, 1,656 bridges have been constructed on national highways, 435 on provincial roads, and 402 on local roads by the Department of Roads, Provincial Governments, and Local bodies on national highways, provincial roads, and local roads, respectively.
+Additionally, more than 10,000 trail bridges have been constructed along various trails.

-Conclusion: Additionally, over 10,000 trail bridges have been built along various trails, significantly enhancing connectivity and fostering economic development.
+Conclusion: The bridges, including trail bridges, have played a vital role in enhancing connectivity and fostering economic development in Nepal.

-Keywords: Bridge, Local infrastructure, Roads, Economic development, Trail bridges.
+Keywords: Bridge, Local infrastructure, Roads, Economic development, Trail bridges, Chronological development.